solariance/api-v1-python-example/README.md

 ## Features

 - **Authentication**: Retrieve JWT tokens for authenticated requests.
+Each token is valid for 3 days.
 - **Forecast Power**: Fetch forecast power data for a specified system ID.

 ## Prerequisites